-If you need to see a Doctor urgently when the surgery is closed, please call
+If you need to see a GP at the weekends for;

 111 will get you through to a team of fully trained call advisers who are supported by experienced nurses.
 They will ask you questions to access your symptoms and give you the healthcare advice you need or direct you to the right local service.
 If they think you need an ambulance one will be sent just as quickly if you had dialled 999

 It can advise you whether you need to go to the nearest A&E